-The recent outbreak of COVID-19, which surfaced in Wuhan, China, in December 2019, has since been declared a pandemic and has spread to multiple global regions, including the United States, Europe and other parts of Asia.
-The impact of this pandemic has been and will likely continue to be extensive in many aspects of society, which has resulted in and will likely continue to result in significant disruptions to the global economy, as well as businesses and capital markets around the world.
+The impact of the novel coronavirus (COVID-19) pandemic has been and will likely continue to be extensive in many aspects of society, which has resulted in and will likely continue to result in significant disruptions to the global economy, as well as businesses and capital markets around the world.
 In an effort to halt the outbreak of COVID-19, a number of countries, including the United States and many countries in Europe, have placed significant restrictions on travel, and many businesses have announced extended closures.
 Although certain of these countries or locales within the countries have begun to allow reopening of certain businesses, it is unclear how long total or partial shutdowns may last and whether additional shutdowns will be necessary to the extent future outbreaks occur.

 The COVID-19 pandemic has affected our ability to engage with our SCI Products and ReStore customers, deliver ordered units or repair existing systems, and provide training of our products to new patients who have largely remained at home due to local movement restrictions and to rehabilitation centers, which have temporarily shifted priorities and responses to pandemic-related medical equipment.
 As a result, our revenues in the first quarter of 2020 have been adversely impacted.
-The overall impact of the limitations on our sales efforts are currently difficult to determine, but we believe that the adverse impact may continue.
+During the second quarter of 2020, we were able to deliver several units that we could not complete in the first quarter of 2020.
+The overall impact of the limitations on our sales efforts are currently difficult to determine, but we believe that the adverse impact may continue especially as our ability to trial new patients with our SCI Products is limited and as capital budgets for rehabilitation devices such as the ReStore are reduced or currently on-hold in most of the clinics.
 We continue to monitor our sales pipeline on a day-to-day basis in order to assess the quarterly effect of these limitations as some have short term effects and some affects our future pipeline development.
 Limitations on travel and business closures recommended by federal, state, and local governments, could, among other things, impact our ability to enroll patients in clinical trials, recruit clinical site investigators, and obtain timely approvals from local regulatory authorities.
 While our manufacturer, Sanmina Corporation, has not shut down its facilities during the COVID-19 pandemic, our manufacturing may also be impacted due to supply chain delays or adverse impacts on our production capacity due to government directives or health protocols that might impact our production facility, and the current limitations on our sales activities has made it hard for us to effectively forecast our future requirements for systems.
 For more information, see "Part II, Item 1A.
 Risk Factors-A pandemic, epidemic or outbreak of an infectious disease, such as COVID-19, has adversely affected and may continue to materially and adversely impact our business, our operations and our financial results" and "Part II, Item 1A.
 Risk Factors-We depend on a single third party to manufacture our products, and we rely on a limited number of third-party suppliers for certain components of our products."